WhitmanCS370-SP2021/examples/chapter9/README.md

-Source code for Chapter 9, _Object-Oriented Design Using Java_ (2009).
+Source code for Chapter 9 of _Object-Oriented Design Using Java_ (2009).

 Copyright Dale Skrein 2009.